Ramadan in Iran: 2023

 Nowruz and Ramadan

-However, there are some exclusions to fasting when travelling and for vulnerable groups and likely those observing will use this exclusion of travel to get around the strict rules.
+However, there are some exclusions to fasting when traveling and for vulnerable groups and likely those observing will use this exclusion of travel to get around the strict rules.

 Nowruz, which translates to “new day,” is the Persian New Year, and is celebrated on the first day of spring.
 It is a time for renewal, joy, and family gatherings.
 On the other hand, Ramadan is a holy month for Muslims, observed by fasting from sunrise to sunset, prayer, and reflection.
 In 2023, the start of Ramadan is expected to overlap with the end of the Nowruz celebrations, leading to a unique and meaningful intersection of these two events.